Alan Lamb (footballer, born 1970)

 Alan Lamb (born 30 January 1970) was an English footballer who played as a striker.

 Lamb started his career with Nottingham Forest in 1988, making a loan move to Hereford United in 1989, scoring 2 goals in 10 league appearances.
 Lamb signed for Hartlepool United at the start of the 1989-90 season where he played 14 league games before a move to non-league Brandon United.
 Lamb had a two-month trial at Newcastle United from October–December 1991 before signing for non-league Gateshead.
-Lamb also played in New Zealand between 1995–1999.
+Lamb also played in New Zealand between 1995 and 1999.